CAN-SOON OVER BABALUMA.

 In total, Can released eleven albums between 1969s Monster Movie and 1979s Can.
 During this period, Can released classic albums like Tago Mago, Ege Bamyasi, Future Days and Soon Over Babaluma.
 This was music that’s bold, challenging, innovative, inventive and influential.
 Expecting the unexpected, a new Can album featured exciting, innovative and progressive music, where a fusion of musical influences and genres became one.
 For ten years and eleven albums, Can released cutting-edge music.
 Sadly, in 1979, Can split-up.
 Thankfully, they reconvened in 1989 for Rite Time.
 However, five years before Rite Time, Can released Soon Over Babaluma the album which marked the end of Can’s golden period.
 Before I tell you about Soon Over Babaluma, I’ll tell you about Can’s career up until then.

 For a three year period between 1963 and 1966, Holger Czukay and Irmin Schmidt were privileged to study music under the legendary Karlheinz Stockhausen.
 A true pioneer, Karlheinz Stockhausen was way ahead of time.
-He wasn’t just a visionary in terms of electronic music, but was fascinated by aleatoric music, where some element of piece is left to chance.
+He wasn’t just a visionary in terms of electronic music, but was fascinated by aleatoric music, where some element is left to chance.
 Granted there will only be a certain number of outcomes, but the musician has to choose the outcome they believe is correct.
 Serialism was another subject Karlheinz was interested in.
 With serialism, a series of values are used to manipulate musical elements.
 This form of composition fascinated Karlheinz.
 So did musical spatialism, which would influence Can.
 Karlheinz was an evangelist, encouraging his pupils to investigate, examine and scrutinise each of these subjects.
 So it’s no surprise that once Holger Czukay and Irmin Schmidt had finished studying, Holger became a musical teacher.

 Having settled into life as a music teacher, Holger was enjoying life as a teacher.
 Then when he heard The Beatles’ I Am A Walrus in 1967, he was captivated by this psychedelic rock single.
 With the innovative use of bursts of radio and the experimental sound and structure, Holger went in search of similar music.
 Soon, Frank Zappa and Velvet Underground became favourites of Holger.
 Inspired by what he’d heard, Holger decided to form his own band in 1968…Can.